minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--

 Since we have spent our time on layering concepts and knowledges, let's see what we have done so far.
+Here's Kebe to tell you more.

 [click] Introducing Kcover.

 [click] This is our one simple intall-to-go plugin solution combines both NPD (Node Problem Detector) and operator.

-To learn more, here's Kebe.
 -->

 ---